Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 \bar{z}=\frac{1}{N} \sum_{i=1}^{N}z^{(i)}
 \end{equation}

 The expected response can also be used to draw uplift curves.
-In Zhao et al. (2017) those curves are named <i>modified uplift curves</i>.
+In Zhao et al. (2017) those curves are named modified uplift curves.
 Once again the subjects are ranked by their score (expected uplift).
 Now for the top x-percent the optimal treatment is assigned and the remaining subject are assigned to the control group.
 Now the expected value for treating x-percent of the subjects are given as $\bar{z}$.
 <br />